 Paxall acquired the business in 1979.
 Paxall, a Chicago-based packaging machinery manufacturer (product lines included Clybourn Cartoners, Parsons Scales, Pakmaster Case Packers, and Thiele Cartoners) oversaw growth of the product line, particularly in offering wider and faster models for existing markets.
 16-inch, 18-inch and 22-inch models were added to the product offering during this period.
 Paxall was purchased in 1991 by Sasib, an Italian-based machinery manufacturer.
 In 1995, the Circle product line moved from Chicago to De Pere, Wisconsin, a Green Bay suburb, to join what was then the recently acquired FMC flow-wrapper business, becoming the company's site for its flexible packaging businesses.

-In 1998, the Circle business was purchased by John Dykema, a former FMC and Sasib plant manager, who retained the business' employee expertise in the Green Bay area.
+In 1998, the Circle business was purchased from Sasib by John Dykema, a former FMC and Sasib plant manager, who retained the business' employee expertise in the Green Bay area.
 Immediate developments included upgrades to full electronic drive and controls on all vertical and horizontal models.
-Recent developments include the introduction of the Circle Integri-Seal with state-of-the-art advances for speed, control and validation of seals, high-speed (10-lane) swab and towelette machines, ultrasonic cutting of extruded product feeding the packaging machine, and the addition of a 30-inch wide model.
+Recent developments include refinement of state-of-the-art medical/pharma seal control and validation, high-speed (12-lane) swab and towelette machines, various product feeding solutions including robotic, vibratory bowl, and ultrasonic cutting/feeding of extruded products, and the addition of 24 and 30-inch wide models.

-In 2004, Circle moved into its new 24,000 square foot facility in De Pere, Wisconsin.
-With an addition underway this floor space will increase to 40,000 square feet in 2021.
-This building is on property adjoining the affiliated Campbell Wrapper Corporation site.
+In 2004 Circle moved into a new facility on American Boulevard in De Pere, Wisconsin, a suburb of Green Bay.
+A factory addition in 2021 increased the space to 40,000 square feet.
+The building is on property adjoining the affiliated Campbell Wrapper Corporation site.

 Circle has built its reputation in the 60 plus years since its founding as a provider of ruggedly dependable, multi-lane four-sided seal packaging equipment able to significantly increase a customer's packaging output.
 The machines are simple to operate and straightforward to maintain and troubleshoot, two traits that continue to be hallmarks of Circle equipment.